dagmawibabi/dblogs/public/blogs/A month in Better Auth.md

 The first week, as you’d expect walking into a new job, was overwhelming.
 So many things happening at once across the board.
 Issues and PRs on github happening within hours, everyday.
 Internal tools I don’t know of, extremely talented people doing epic things everyday, and so much more.
 I was pretty overwhelmed but as usual I prayed about it and things got manageable afterwards.

 That week I spent most of my time groing through the codebase, running demos and docs, having slack huddles with the team to understand the tools and workflow.
 All of this was very helpful in navigating the rest of the week.
-With that out of thhe way here are some of the things I learnt and built that week.
+With that out of the way here are some of the things I learnt and built that week.

 1. [Better Call](https://github.com/Bekacru/better-call)

    Better Call is a tiny web framework for creating endpoints that can be invoked as normal functions.
 It’s one of the primary internal tools we use to create endpoints for plugins, auth and more.
 Out of everything I’ve learnt Better Call is still my favorite.
 It is straightforward, easy and just very fun to work with.
-It’s open source so feel free to check it out.
+It’s open-source so feel free to check it out.

    ![image](../images/AMonthInBetterAuth/image.png)